Adaptive Multi-view and Temporal Fusing Transformer for 3D Human Pose Estimation: Method

-The relative-attention is a vector product-like operation.
-The difference between them lies in that (1) the explicit position encoding is discarded in query and value items, (2) the relative relationship is also integrated into the value item.
+The Relative-Attention is a vector product-like operation.
+The difference between them is that (1) the explicit position encoding is discarded in query and value items, and (2) the relative relationship is also integrated into the value item in the form of a transform matrix.
 In brief, MFT reconstructs the feature of each view according to the relationship between them, formulated as: $\mathbf{X}\to\mathbf{X'}, \mathbf{X'}\in\mathbb{R}^{C\times N\times T}$.